 It also helps to sit down with someone and brainstorm together about all kinds of topics.

 Keep a written or drawn diary.
 Most creatives have a notebook in which thoughts are noted.
 Both analogue and digital.

-If you don’t want to go out with a notebook, there are various apps, such as Evernote, in which you can write down thoughts.
+If you don’t want to go out with a paper notebook, there are various apps, such as Evernote, in which you can write your thoughts.